ewdlop/ScienceApp/README.md

  Me: The applied voltage controls its resistance, so it can sometimes be a conductor and sometimes an insulator.

-> How do experiment physicists drive particle beans in LHC
+> How do experiment physicists drive particle beams in LHC

   me: F = qv × B.

+> What is the mechanical keyboard layout the way it is

+  me: It was optimized for typing English